Jolak5/leaderboardApp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my teammate, Caleb for the videos he sent that really helped me complete this project in time...
+Thanks to my code reviewers for helping to ensure that this code is good.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>